 The Long Story

 In 2011, I struck out as a solopreneur seeing what kinds of things I could do on my own.
-In the beginning, I focused on video work for other small businesses supplementing with some contract work as a producer for Craftsy during its start-up.
-Then in 2013, I launched Yarnworker, a source for rigid heddle patterns and know-how, as a place for me to have a home in the yarn universe and produce my own content.
+In the beginning, I focused on video for other small businesses supplementing with some contract work as a producer for Craftsy during its early start-up.
+In 2013, I launched this website, Yarnworker, as a place for me to have a home in the yarn universe and produce my own content.
 I also leaned into community-building work; serving on the now defunct Spinzilla committee for its first three years, it has been reborn as Spin Together, and working with Weave A Real Peace’s board to develop some strategic initiatives.

 Along the way, I’ve written articles for many popular fiber-related magazines including Craft, Creative Knitting, Handwoven, Ply, Spin-Off, and Yarn Market News.
 In 2015 I became a columnist for Knitty, launching Get Warped, a weaving-for-knitters feature and wrote the column for three years.